LauraBertola/Tutorials/ConGen_2025_SouthAfrica/Session_19_Nov.md

 Copy-paste this into your terminal.
 If the download takes a while, we can watch this short video about Illumina sequencing: [video](https://www.youtube.com/watch?v=fCd6B5HRaZ8).

->**Note:** If you want to download from NCBI directly, it's better to use 'sra-tools'.
+>**Note:** If you want to download from NCBI directly, it's better to use `sra-tools`.
 Here, we bypass this and use wget directly on the ENA url.

 OK, now, the raw data are there, and we can take a look at one of the files.